Soares/trailguide.vim/README.md

-# TrailGuide
-# Navigate past trailing whitespace.
+# TrailGuide - Avoid trailing whitespace.

 TrailGuide helps you with trailing whitespace in vim.
 It provides functionality
 to: